On Clarity in Performance Reporting

 What begins as a pragmatic workaround becomes “how reporting works here”.

-2. Performance Reporting as a Chain: The Design Cycle and Reporting Cycle
+2. Performance Reporting as a Chain: The Design Layer and Execution Cycle

 Performance reporting is often discussed as an artefact – a dashboard, a slide pack, a set of KPIs, or a monthly or quarterly report.